Fire in Christchurch's Antonio Hall closes Riccarton Rd

-An unoccupied building is on fire in the Christchurch suburb of Riccarton.
+A derelict Christchurch mansion is on fire in Riccarton, sparking road closures, severe traffic congestion and evacuations of nearby properties.

-Three fire crews have arrived, with more on their way to Antonio Hall in Riccarton Rd.
+Up to six crews are battling the large blaze in the historic Antonio Hall on Riccarton Rd.

-Fire and Emergency are asking people to stay away from the area so they can fight the blaze.
+Fire and Emergency are asking people to stay away from the area so they can tackle the fire.

 Crews received multiple calls about 5.20pm.